NicholasJDi/Music-Display-Desklet/README.md

 #### Mix Detection
 Check 'xesam:comment' for lines formatted as "[(hours):(minutes):(seconds)]: (Title)"

-If these lines exist it will use the provided title for overides.<br>
+If these lines exist it will use the provided title for overrides.<br>
 (this can also be used to set overrides that do not rely on xesam:title which is nice.)

 This can decrease performance a lot.